AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 Three use cases are supported:

-* Federated Data Access (FDA) over VPN<!--to access your on-premise database from the Campaign instance over VPN-->
+* Federated Data Access (FDA) over VPN, to access your on-premise database from the Campaign instance over VPN

 * Instance login over VPN from a thick client